chatsci/Aeiva/README.md

 </p>

 In this project, our objective is to develop a modular and flexible intelligent agent and society system, designed as a virtual assistant capable of performing diverse tasks, learning from data, environment, and interactions, and self-evolving over time.
 The system will leverage deep learning models, primarily transformers, while also exploring innovative models and learning methods.

-A key focus will be on enhancing model interpretability, safety, and conducting thorough analysis to advance research in these areas.
-Our big goal?
-To understand the essence of intelligence and use this knowledge to make life better for people.
+Our ultimate goal is to develop a General AI Agent System capable of forming a “genius society” of AI agents.
+These agents will:

+- Collaboratively address and solve societal challenges across domains.
+- Function in diverse environments, from virtual simulations to real-world applications.
+- Continuously evolve and improve through self-assessment and adaptation.
+- Serve as versatile assistants in various roles, such as AI researchers, software engineers, game players, or digital society members.

+Currently, Aeiva supports the following interaction modes:

+- Chat in terminal: chat with an agent in the terminal interface
+- Chat with Gradio Webui: we developed a gradio web UI interface that allows user to chat with the agent.
+We plan to support multimodality in the near future.
+- Chat with desktop Waifu mode: by combining with our another project `Maid`, we can use our agent as the backend and call it through Maid desktop assistant.

+Currently, we features with the following functionalities:

+- Tool/Function Calling: I have implemented a series of different API tools and we are keep improving the API library.
+- Open Operator: by implementing computer-use related tools, we enable the agent to understand and operate user's computer and complete daily tasks.
+We are keep enhancing the functionality in this part.
+Note: use this feature with caution!
+- Memory Palace: I have designed and implemented a layered memory palace for storaging agent memories.
+It is flexible and can be customized to represent and query different types of memories.

+More functionalities and modules will be implemented gradually.
+Keep tuned!
+If you find any errors or bugs, feel free to report by opening an issue, thanks a lot!

 ## Installation
 To install AEIVA, follow these steps: